What Is A Worldview & Why It Matters?

 Parts of a Worldview

-Ethics – Each worldview also has a distinct take on goodness and morality.
-Ethics covers areas like the highest good, whether morality is objective or subjective, what is right and wrong, and rewards for doing good or judgements for doing evil.
+Morality (Ethics) – Each worldview also has a distinct take on goodness and morality.
+Ethics covers areas like the highest good, whether morality is objective or subjective, what is right and wrong, and rewards for doing good or judgments for doing evil.

-Salvation – Finally, every worldview has a “salvation story” to tell.
+Salvation (Soteriology) – Worldviews also include a “salvation story.”
 When Christians hear the word ‘salvation’ we tend to think salvation from sin, death, and hell through the atoning work of Jesus.
 But here ‘salvation’ is more generic: what is the basic human problem and what is the solution to that problem.

 Worldview Describes Your Beliefs Which Lead To Your Actions

 In addition, every component of a worldview is interrelated.
 Theology relates to anthropology and anthropology relates to knowledge, and so on.
-What you believe about God has a direct impact on what you believe about humanity’s nature and our ultimate destiny.
+What you believe about God has a direct impact on what you believe about humanity and our ultimate destiny.

 Thought Experiment: The Atheist & The Mentally Ill Child